IBM/db2ctl/README.md

 5. `brew install goreleaser`
 6. `make install` to test the tool on your MacBook or Windows laptop.
 7. `make build-linux` to build the GO binary for Linux.
 8. `make send-linux` to scp the tool to your target RHEL/CentOS machine.
+You need to modift the Makefile.
-9. `upload.sh` - used by the developers of this tool to release the binray to GitHub.
+9. `upload.sh` - used by the developers of this tool to release the binary to GitHub.

 ## Generate yaml configuration file